Haverhill Public Schools Counseling Department

 SBIRT Screening:

-Screening, Brief Intervention, and Referral to Treatment (SBIRT) is a public health approach that uses a standardized screening tool to identify a student who are at risk of developing or abusing substances.
+Screening, Brief Intervention, and Referral to Treatment (SBIRT) is a public health approach that uses a standardized screening tool to identify students who are at risk of developing or abusing substances.
 The goal of SBIRT is to prevent or reduce substance use through early intervention.

 SBIRT screening can take place in many settings, including schools, primary care centers, hospital emergency rooms, and community centers.
 The screening process involves a trained professional assessing a patient for risky substance use behaviors.
 The screening can be administered in either a self-report or interview format and takes about five minutes.